 "It is so nice that I still have all the loyal customers who have come to New Deal for more than 20 years any time they're in the market for something new - and I can’t tell you how many regular customers have become design clients – it’s a matter of trust and knowing you’ll get an honest professional opinion from somebody who actually listens to the client’s needs” says Arnesen.
 “If a project looks like my own living room I haven’t done my job – every project should reflect the person who lives there - not me.”
-Now he also gets the client's children as clients - "it's so nice - it's like working with family - and I've known them since they were in diapers!"

 The client list is long, reflecting interiors that show a very diverse and personalized range of periods and styles.
 “I’m happy to go with any style the client likes – I’m just there to inspire and make sure it all works - and take it all to a whole other level.
 I always tell clients what makes their place interesting and personal is how you mix it up – that’s what gives it personality and makes it interesting.
 And please - add some color!”

-Today the majority of design projects are located in the San Francisco Bay Area, but Arnesen also works in Sonoma, Los Angeles, New York City, Aspen, Dallas, and Chicago, but in the last few years he has also finished large projects in Bali and his native Scandinavia.
+Today the majority of design projects are located in the San Francisco Bay Area, but Arnesen also works in Sonoma, Los Angeles, New York City, Aspen, Dallas, and Chicago, but in the last few years he has also finished large projects in Bali and his native Norway.

 In April 2017 he also opened a new web shop and retail store named Norden Living with fellow Scandinavian Christopher Sharpe (a Danish architect) offering modern Scandinavian design.
 "I had wanted to go back to my roots for a long time and a chance conversation with an old friend (Christopher) who had the exact same idea led to us getting started - and it's been a huge success".